krverma107/PhishingDetector/README.md

 trainer.train

 section, the code will take a while to run.
-During training, you will see an output table like: Screenshot 2025-08-10 at 7.18.33 PM.png
+During training, you will see an output table like: /download.png

 Expected Output
 After training: